mainsail-crew/crowsnest/README.md

     v4l2ctl:

-This optional parameter allows you to setup your Cam due v4l2-ctl options.
+This optional parameter allows one to setup your Camera using v4l2-ctl options.
-Unfortunatly this is a complex topic.
-But I try to explain it, as good I can.
+This is a complex topic.
+I will try to explain it to the best of my ability.

-### As an Example
+### Here is an Example

-You own a Logitech C920 Camera, these camera needs some tweaks to get a sharp picture.\
+Using a Logitech C920 Camera, this camera requires some tweaks to get a sharp picture.\
-A solution was to use a cronjob (timed actions due scripts) that runs a script with some v4l2-ctl commands.
+One solution was to use a "cronjob" (an automated script that can be run via Unix or Linux) the script would run with some v4l2-ctl commands.

+The script would contain the following entries:

     v4l2-ctl -d /dev/video0 -c focus_auto=0
     v4l2-ctl -d /dev/video0 -c focus_absolute=30

-That script gets executed when th Pi boots up.\
+The script would be executed when th Pi boots up.\
-Not a comfortable solution.
+This is not an optimal soultion.

-alexz from the mainsail-crew mentioned it would be a good move when \
-this could happen by crowsnest, hassle free for the user.
+alexz from the mainsail-crew suggested that having crowsnest setup these commands would allow these settings to be added with less hassle for the user.

 Take a look at [alexz webcam.conf](https://github.com/zellneralex/klipper_config/blob/11f4f8db8ac0e273e25134b571d0a93291f3511e/webcam.conf)

-So, here we go.
-Simply add
+To setup the options add the statement below to your camera setup section.

     v4l2ctl: focus_auto=0,focus_absolute=30

-to your camera setup section. \
-Restart webcamd via mainsail (or your used UI) and you're good to go.
+Then restart webcamd (webcam daemon) via mainsail (or your chosen User Interface) and you're good to go.

-To determine which options or better said parameters your Webcam provides, \
+To determine which options or parameters your current Webcam provides, \
 login to your Pi via ssh and type

     v4l2-ctl -d <yourdevice> -L

-_Note: Replace \<yourdevice> with the according string. ex.:_
+_Note: Replace \<yourdevice> with the string associated with the device you want to setup. ex.:_

     v4l2-ctl -d /dev/video0 -L

-This will show you a list with available options.
+This will show you a list with available options that your camera supports.

-You have to "play around" with those settings if it matches your needs. simply repeat the commands as mentioned earlier in your ssh connection.
+There is a certain amount of "trial and error" needed to determine which settings will be needed and usable with your camera.
+Find the settings that best  match your needs.
+Add the commands using the methood mentioned above to configure.
+Login to your Raspberry Pi via an ssh connection.

-If you have discoverd your setup write that to your webcam.conf as described.
+Once you have discovered the settings that will work best for your given camera and situation then make sure to add that to the webcam.conf file as described and save the file.

 ---

 ## CustomPIOS Module

-I have decided to provide an [CustomPiOS Module](https://github.com/guysoft/CustomPiOS) to make it easier to integrate to other Distributions like MainsailOS or similar.
+[CustomPiOS Module](https://github.com/guysoft/CustomPiOS) is included and designed to make it easier for one to integrate crowsnest into other Linux / Raspberry Pi Distributions like MainsailOS or similar.
-Please see [README.md](./custompios/README.md) in the module folder for\
+Please see [README.md](./custompios/README.md) within the module folder for\
-further Informations.
+further information.

 ---

 ## Credits

 I want to give a huge shoutout to _lixxbox_ and _alexz_ from the mainsail-crew.\
-Without these guys it simply were not possible to get that done.
+Without thier input and assistance it simply would not be possible for crowsnest to be as full featured as it currently is.

-They both mentioned improvements and tested a heck out of there machines to get this all functioning well.\
+Many features and improvements were suggested and they tested a heck out of there machines to get crowsnest to function well.\
-Thank you, mates :) Proud to be a part of.
+Thank you, mates :) Proud to be a part of a group of such talented individuals.

-Thanks to [Pedro Lamas](https://github.com/pedrolamas), for the ISSUE_TEMPLATES.
+Thanks to [Pedro Lamas](https://github.com/pedrolamas), for providing the ISSUE_TEMPLATES.

 ---

 ![Mainsail Logo](https://raw.githubusercontent.com/meteyou/mainsail/master/docs/assets/img/logo.png)

-**So, with all that said, get your position seaman!
-Prepare to get wet feets on your Journey.**
+**So, with all that said, get to your positions seaman!
+Prepare to get your feet wet on your Journey.**

 ## ARRRR yooo rrready to sail?